wigging/biocomp/README.md

 # Biomass composition

 This is a web tool for estimating biomass composition from ultimate analysis data.
-The composition is for use with the Ranzi, Debiegi, et al. biomass pyrolysis kinetics scheme.
+The composition is for use with the Ranzi, Debiagi, et al. biomass pyrolysis kinetics scheme.

+View the web app at https://share.streamlit.io/wigging/biocomp/main/app.py

 ## Installation